IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ``oT_Data_NodeLocation.csv``               Node location in latitude and longitude
 =========================================  ==================================================================================================================================================================================

-In any input file only the columns indicated in this document will be read.
-For example, you can add a column for comments or additional information as needed, but it will not read by the model.
+Only the columns indicated in this document will be read in any input file.
+For example, you can add a column for comments or additional information as needed, but the model will not read it.

 Options
 ----------